fmuntean/Marlin/config/MFD-CNC-LowRider-Text_LCD/ReadMe.md

 2020-07-20:
  Set the STRING_DISTRIBUTION_DATE to current build date Disabled all extruders
- Disabled all temperature sensors (this eliberates 3 analog inputs for future use) Disable G0 feedrate: seems that based on MPCNC comment we can't use this (https://www.v1engineering.com/marlin-firmware/)
+ Disabled all temperature sensors (this free up 3 analog inputs for future use) Disable G0 feed rate: seems that based on MPCNC comment we can't use this (https://www.v1engineering.com/marlin-firmware/)